| | |

 • Then add the dry ingredients and mix until just incorporated.
 Don’t over mix as this will change the texture.

-• Using an ice cream scoop to scoop equal size cookies.
+• Use an ice cream scoop to portion the dough into equal-sized cookies.

 • Use a fork and press down gently in a crisscross direction.